|| The New York Sociologist

 York State Sociological Association

 New York State Sociological Association

-Sixty-Fourth Annual Meeting
+Sixty-Fifth Annual Meeting

-Rochester Institute of Technology
+Brian Barry, Rochester Institute of Technology

 The Sociology of suffering will consider the theoretical versus activist strain in sociology, the ways evidence- based sociology can inform social policy, the framing of social problems and the ways individual s can lessen human suffering through consumer and charitable behavior.

 Brian Barry is Associate Professor of Sociology and Psychology at the Rochester Institute of Technology.
 He received his Ph.D.
 In Social Science at the Maxwell School of Syracuse University, a Masters in Social Science at Syracuse University, and a B.A. in Sociology cum laude at St .
 John Fisher College.

 A block of rooms has been reserved at the Hilton Garden Inn in Pittsford for $137.00 a night plus tax.
 Call (585)248-9000 or 1+ (877) STAY-HGI or (1-877-782-9444).